-Participants should note that data generated by the scheme are the copyright of UK NEQAS for Trace written consent of the Scheme Organizer.
-Permission for scientific use or reports and scheme data will not be unreasonably withheld but please ask in advance.
+Participants should note that data generated by the scheme are the copyright of UK NEQAS for Trace Elements.
+Reports may only be distributed, published or used for publicity and promotion with the written consent of the Scheme Organizer.
+Permission for scientific use of reports and scheme data will not be unreasonably withheld but please ask in advance.